 A Comprehensive Guide To Light Bulb Bases

-, 322 Views
+, 407 Views

 What Are Light Bulb Bases?

 The portion of a light bulb known as the base is the component that is responsible for making the connection to the light socket in the fixture.
-It was created to facilitate the flow of electric current from the power source into the bulb while also ensuring a secure physical fit between the two.
-The light bulb wouldn’t turn on unless there was a proper connection made through the base.
+It was created to facilitate the flow of electric current from the power source into the bulb while ensuring a secure physical fit between the two.
+The light bulb wouldn’t turn on unless there were a proper connection made through the base.

 Why Are There Different Bases?